-where $A$ is a $U$-irreducible diagram in channel $r$. \item [2.]
+where $A^r$ is a $U$-irreducible diagram in channel $r$. \item [2.]
 Identify in $P^{r}$ all subdiagrams that build up $w^{r}$ (subdiagrams subtended by two $U$ in channel $r$, or a lone $U$) and replace them with wiggly lines (representing bold bosonic propagators). \item [3.]
-The remaining fermionic constituents will be collections of electron propagators that necessarily form $n$-sided $G$-polygons, which we identify with the bare bosonic vertices $\{\mathcal{V}^{(n)}\}$. \end{enumerate} This procedure of "bosonizing" the polarization diagram is unambiguous, and the result is a pure bosonic skeleton self-energy diagram in terms of bosonic constituents \emph{of a single channel} $r \in \{\ph,\pp\}$.
+The remaining fermionic constituents will be collections of electron propagators that necessarily form $n$-sided $G$-polygons, which we identify with the bare bosonic vertices $\{\mathcal{V}^{(n)}\}$. \end{enumerate} This procedure of "bosonizing" the polarization diagram is unambiguous~\footnote{In applying this procedure to an $r = \ph$ diagram, there is a choice in identifying a bare interaction as a particle-hole boson propagator contribution in a direct or a transverse orientation.
+The choices available for such a diagram do not represent an ambiguity in the description however, but rather reflect the multiplicity of the fermionic diagram. }, and the result is a pure bosonic skeleton self-energy diagram in terms of bosonic constituents \emph{of a single channel} $r \in \{\ph,\pp\}$.
 An illustration of these three steps is given in Fig.~\ref{fig:example_main}.
 1) Focusing on the $r = \ph$ channel, we select a contribution to the particle-hole polarization $P^\ph$.
 2) We identify the bosonic propagator contributions in the $\ph$ channel, marked with blue dotted squares.
 This diagram is contained in the expansion of a skeleton diagram where these contributions are replaced with full bosonic propagators $w^\ph(q)$.
 3) Finally, the remaining $w^{r}$-irreducible components, shaded in grey in the figure, each contain a collection of electron Green's functions that form a 4-sided $G$-polygon and two 5-sided ones.
-At each vertex of this $n-$gon, there connects a bosonic propagator.
+At each vertex of such an $n-$gon, there connects a bosonic propagator.
 Fixing the convention of the orientation of the loops, they can be identified with bosonic bare vertices of an effective bosonic theory.
 The result is a purely bosonic skeleton self-energy diagram.
-Further worked out examples are given in App.~\ref{app:example}.

 \begin{widetext}